janosver/rpi-measurements-api/README.md

 ## Configuration

 ### Database
-Create a new database using the following SQL script
+Create a new table using the following SQL script
 ```
 CREATE TABLE `TempAndHum` (
   `ID` int(11) NOT NULL AUTO_INCREMENT,